040code/040code/_posts/2018-03-04-verlet-integration.md

 159 lines of clojure, approximately half of which are dedicated to UI interaction and the other half to physics simulation.
 Not bad at all!

 I'm glad I decided to 'bite the bullet' and learn Emacs and Cider.
-I now code all my Clojure experiments in Emacs.
-Better still: I use Emacs for most of my writing and planning these days.
+I now use Emacs for all my Clojure(script) development.
+In addition, I use Emacs for most of my text editing these days including writing and planning.

 I'd like to thank Michiel Borkent a.k.a.
 [@borkdude](https://twitter.com/borkdude) for reviewing an earlier version of